-prosecutor has a veto with respect to the nature of the offence and/or the applicant's criminal record.
+An application form must be completed and then reviewed by the DTC team.
+The applicant's eligibility is determined by the Crown Attorney, who acts as the gatekeeper.
+The prosecutor has final discretion with respect to the nature of the offence and/or the applicant's criminal record.
 Eligibility is determined on a case-by-case basis.
 Therefore, a criminal record will not necessarily keep an applicant from being considered for the program.
-Offenders who are gang members or who used a weapon in the commission of their office may not be eligible for the DTC.
-(45)
+Offenders who are gang members or who used a weapon in the commission of their offence may not be eligible for the DTC.
+(53)

-A common condition of being admitted to the DTC is a plea of guilt.
+A common condition for admission into the DTC is a plea of guilt.
 The participant is assessed in order to create a treatment plan that is tailored to his or her specific needs.
 He or she will be stabilized and receive medical attention.
 If necessary, the methadone program will be administered.
 Drug treatment court staff will help ensure that the participant has safe housing, stable employment and/or an education.
 If required, job training will also be provided.
 The length of the program is approximately one year.
 As it is considered an outpatient program, the offender will be required to attend both individual and group counselling.
 Each participant is subject to random urine screening.
-The participant will be required to appear personally in court on a regular basis.
-It is expected that the participant will be honest and disclose any high-risk activities and information on whether or not he or she has relapsed.
-The judge will review his or her progress and can either impose sanctions or provide rewards.
-(46)
+The participant will be